 Balanced starting of the season, a little later than average with mildew anticipating crop thinning.
 Perfect picking overall with unusual phenolic maturity, never seen before in the high vineyards.
 Wines of high concentration, although our white MunJebel suffered from this with more tannins and less elegance than usual.
 A great and profound vintage for pure Nerello Mascalese.

 Lots of rain and snow during winter which regenerated the vines.
 A hailblast between Passopisciaro and Solicchiata before the buts were open resulted in 50% less crop in this area.
 Early warm weather compensated the late start of the season.
 A very dry summer accelerated maturity and autumn remained dry.
 We finished picking very early on October 23rd.
-Potentially a good to very good vintage, with an excessive “big” touch to all wines and less expressive for Etna.
-Or maybe exactly very much Etna… Especially the red wines will need time.
+Potentially a good to very good vintage, with an excessive “big” touch to all wines as well as exceptional pigment ripeness, although less representative for Etna.
+Or maybe exactly very much Etna… Especially our red wines will need time as they are incredibly dense.